Madura/SahanaInventoryManager/README.md

-# SahanaInventoryManager
+# Sahana Inventory Manager
-This is a user management module of SahanaInventoryManager.
+This is a user management module of Sahana Inventory Manager.
 This is newly added to the repository and still developing.